Skip to main content

 4. Delegate!
 Delegate!
 DELEGATE!

 Seriously.
 Delegate.
-You can't do everything.
+Send that task You can't do everything.
 Trust your team to handle some work.
 If you don't trust your team, well then you need to train them up!
 The better your team is, the more comfortable you will get with delegating.

 Of course, you can't delegate everything.
 But when you feel that cup overflowing and that burnout creeping, just delegate!